tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 pad given the semantics of that field.
 For example, if a client can propose various ALPN values, it could add padding to round up to the longest of those.

-For most fields in a ClientHello this can be determined without server help.
+The target padding length of most ClientHello extensions can be determined without server help.
 For the server_name, however, if ECHOConfig.maximum_name_length is longer than the actual server_name then clients SHOULD add padding to make up that difference.
 If the maximum_name_length is zero or less than the length of the